pawelgonera/match-zone-app/README.md

 ### Functionality
 As dating service, in this app you can register new user and fill your profile with personal data and also upload photo for avatar.
-You can search other registered users, browse their profile and gives them rate star.
+You can search other registered users, browse their profile, gives them rate star, post comments, view gallery and chat.
 You can filter the displayed list of users by gender, age, rating, location and you can sort it.

 ### How to lunch project
 Clone this repo